 In September 2019, eight QA apprentices started their Chartered Manager Degree Apprenticeship (CMDA) programme with the BBC.
 QA is one of the UK’s leading providers of tech apprenticeship programmes from level 3-7 in specialisms including Leadership, Software Development, Data Analytics, Cyber Security, Infrastructure Technician and Project Management.
 The apprenticeship programmes are designed and delivered as immersive, role-based learning with projects to allow learners to develop skills relevant to their role and organisation.

-In March 2020, one of the QA apprentices, Benji Millar, was on his first placement rotation at the BBC, working with the Transformation & Change Projects Team.
-He was given an exciting opportunity when chosen to play a vital role to support the project management of the Covid-19 First Response Team.
+In March 2020, one of the QA apprentices, Benji Millar, was on his first placement rotation at the BBC, working with the Transformation, Change & Improvement Team.
+He was given an exciting opportunity when chosen to play a vital role to support the project management of the BBC’s central coronavirus response.

 The project was started to support the wider organisation and its people during the Covid-19 pandemic.
-The organisation adopted a gold, silver and bronze approach to categorise levels of decision-making involving chief and senior exec members within the organisation.
+The organisation enacted a command call structure comprising three levels of authority (gold, silver and bronze) involving the BBC’s Director General, Executive Committee members and Senior figures across the organisation.
 Part of Benji’s role in the project team was to ensure that key decisions were logged and actioned to ensure the project was kept moving within the three levels of decision making.
 Benji Millar commented:

 “The apprenticeship has provided me with the opportunity to gain real life experience and helped to boost my workplace learning as I was able to apply the theoretical part of the programme to a live project.”